Praqma/GodotDevOps/docs/BlogPost.md

 *Links on how to create a GitHub repo for Godot or Unity projects*
 #### Create a GitHub repository <a name="repository-creation"></a>

+Instructions on how to create a GitHub repo\
 https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-new-repository

-https://www.youtube.com/watch?v=qpXxcvS-g3g&ab_channel=Brackeys
+Guide for setting up GitHub repo with Unity project https://www.youtube.com/watch?v=qpXxcvS-g3g&ab_channel=Brackeys

+LINK MISSING: How to set up GitHub repo for Godot project\
+*Find source

 - How to get started creaing a game dev project
   - Creating repo
   - Inviting collaborators